 Weissberg Fellows in Human Rights

-Four Beloit College seniors are named Weissberg Fellows each year, nominated by faculty members.
-Fellows receive up to $5,000 each to help them take the next steps toward life-long engagement with human rights.
+Four to six Beloit College seniors are named Weissberg Fellows each year, nominated by faculty members.
+Fellows receive up to $6,000 each to help them take the next steps toward life-long engagement with human rights.
 Fellows are expected to report on the activities facilitated by their awards and to become active members of the Weissberg Human Rights Program network.
-In their applications to become fellows, they will provide evidence of their commitment to understanding and improving human rights as well as discuss how the award will facilitate the further development of their capacity to contribute in this area.
+In their applications to become Fellows, they will provide evidence of their commitment to understanding and improving human rights as well as discuss how the award will facilitate the further development of their capacity to contribute in this area.
 (Pictured: Marvin Weissberg, center, with Fellows (from left) Jessica Slattery'12, Oliver Wyckoff'12 and Mashail Malik'12).